Yes and No: Can a Narcissist Be a Good Person

 A good person recognizes the value of others, makes an effort to understand their feelings, and works toward fairness and integrity.

-So, when we ask if a narcissist can be a good person, we need to consider what traits truly define goodness.
-Is it about being perfect?
-Or is it about the ability to grow, change, and occasionally show empathy?
+So, when we ask if a narcissist can be a good person, we need to consider what these traits that define goodness.

 On the surface, a narcissist can seem like a good person.
 They might do kind things, support causes, or appear generous.
 But this “goodness” is always calculated.
 It’s about protecting their self-image or getting others to work for them.